 An All Dogs Christmas Carol is the third film in the All Dogs Go To Heaven franchise (which I haven’t seen) and the grand finale of the All Dogs animated series (which I haven’t seen).
-As such I found it completely incomprehensible.
-I‘m sure this could’ve been avoided had I been more familiar with All Dogs Cinematic Universe but there was absolutely no way I was going to sit through 2 films and 40 episodes of a shitty cartoon series just to appreciate whatever the fuck this was a bit better, Chradvent is already killing me as it is.
+As such it was completely incomprehensible.
+I‘m sure this could’ve been avoided had I been more familiar with All Dogs Cinematic Universe but there was absolutely no way I was going to sit through 2 films and 40 episodes of a shitty cartoon series just to appreciate whatever the fuck this was a bit better.
+Chradvent is killing me as it is.

 Like the original Frankenstein, An All Dogs Christmas Carol is a story within a story.
 This is the only comparison to Frankenstein I will make and there are no other similarities but I’ll still include it because it pads for 40 words.

 What else… it was released straight to DVD and Don Bluth was not involved in any way.

 I… ugh.
 I really don’t want to do this.

 Annabelle is some sort of angelic whippet who is reading a story to the assorted puppies of Heaven.
 We are repeatedly reassured that this is a true story and the one responsible for it was: B̺̹EL͈̮̞ͅL̰̥͖̟A̙͙̥͔͈D̮̖͈O̝͟N͖N̛̤̻̤̩̤̟͕A̴̩̯̲̠̰